CRM 2.0:

 Smarter Relationship Management

-Redesigned how recruiters organize and engage with potential candidates, automating manual work and helping teams keep top talent warm for future opportunities.
+Redesigned how teams organize and engage with their contacts, automating manual work and helping teams stay connected and ready when opportunities arise.

-We redesigned Findem's Talent CRM to make this easier and less manual.
-Recruiters can now organize candidates more clearly, keep their information up-to-date automatically, and send more targeted messages without the extra work.
+Teams can now organize contacts more clearly, keep their information up-to-date automatically, and send more targeted messages without the extra work.

 I led design from early concept to launch, working closely with Product, Engineering, and Consultants to turn user feedback into meaningful improvements.
 I also collaborated with Marketing and Customer Support to align the experience with business goals.

-In May 2025, we launched Talent CRM 2.0 to help teams build stronger relationships with top candidates and stay ready when hiring needs shift.
+In May 2025, we launched CRM 2.0 to help teams build stronger relationships and stay ready when needs shift.

 17% faster time to outreach

-Recruiters were able to act more quickly when roles opened, thanks to a more streamlined, always-on CRM.
+Teams were able to act more quickly, thanks to a more streamlined, always-on CRM.

 41% more first interested responses

-Proactive engagement resulted in a 41% increase in the first positive responses from candidates.
+Proactive engagement resulted in a 41% increase in first positive responses.

-By keeping candidate data fresh and relationships active, reply rates from warm candidates rose by 80%.
+By keeping data fresh and relationships active, reply rates from warm contacts rose by 80%.

 Why we started

-Most companies (about 51%) only start recruiting when a role opens up.
-They don't build relationships with candidates ahead of time.
-This leaves recruiters scrambling when they need to hire, and candidates feeling disconnected.
+Most teams only start reaching out when they immediately need something.
+They don't build relationships ahead of time.
+This leaves teams scrambling when needs arise, and contacts feeling disconnected.

-We saw an opportunity to make Findem's Talent CRM more proactive.
-Instead of starting from scratch, recruiters could stay connected with great candidates, keep data up-to-date, reduce manual work, and be ready when hiring needs arise.
+We saw an opportunity to make the CRM more proactive.
+Instead of starting from scratch every time, teams could stay connected with key contacts, keep data up-to-date, reduce manual work, and be ready when opportunities arise.

-We also had a unique opportunity to use AI to help.
-AI could filter candidates and detect when someone might be open to new opportunities, supporting more timely outreach without adding extra work for recruiters.
+We also had a unique opportunity to use AI.
+AI could filter contacts and detect when someone might be open to a conversation, supporting more timely outreach without adding extra work.

 Problem

-The existing CRM made it difficult and manual to keep candidates warm and ready for future opportunities.
+The existing CRM made it difficult and manual to keep relationships warm and ready.

-Bulk campaigns often went to candidates who weren't a good fit anymore (wrong location, experience level, or availability).
-Recruiters needed better control, so outreach stayed relevant and kept candidates engaged.
+Bulk campaigns often went to contacts who weren't a good fit anymore.
+Teams needed better control so outreach stayed relevant.

-These friction points meant warm pipelines went cold, and recruiters had to start fresh searches instead of quickly hiring qualified candidates they'd already connected with.
+These friction points meant warm pipelines went cold and teams had to start fresh instead of moving quickly with people they'd already connected with.

 Goals

-We needed to design a CRM that supports how recruiters actually work: building smarter candidate relationships through less manual effort and more meaningful engagement, so teams can move faster when hiring needs arise.
+We needed to design a CRM that supports how teams actually work: building stronger relationships through less manual effort and more meaningful engagement, so teams can move faster when needs arise.

-Reduce manual tasks for recruiters, enable ongoing personalized candidate engagement, and build stronger relationships.
-The focus was on maintaining warm pipelines that are ready and adaptable to changing hiring needs.
+Reduce manual tasks, enable ongoing personalized engagement, and build stronger relationships.
+The focus was on maintaining warm pipelines that are ready and adaptable to changing needs.

 Shift the CRM from a passive database to an active relationship engine.